dimxy/doc-dev/first-cc-heir.md

 #### Simplified FindLatestOwnerTx implementation

 To calculate the owner inactivity time and to enable the heir to send the funds we need a function which enumerates transactions from the contract funding plan and finds the latest owner transaction.
 This is this function implementation.
 The input parameter passed into it is initial funding txid.
-The function returns the owner and heir pubkeys, owner inactivity time and a flag if heir has already spent the funds.
-All returned values are retrieved from opreturns.
+The function returns the owner and heir pubkeys, the owner inactivity time and a flag if the heir has already spent the funds.

+All returned values are retrieved from tx opreturns.

 ```
 // find the latest owner transaction id